percona/pmm/docs/using/backup.md

 5. In the *Backup Inventory* pane, watch the *Status* column.

 ## Restoring a backup {: #backup-restore }

+!!! note alert alert-primary ""
-> For this release, you can only restore a backup to the same service.
+    For this release, you can only restore a backup to the same service.
 I.e. a MySQL backup of service `mymsql-service-1` can only be restored to a MySQL database server registered with the same service name.
 Future releases will give more flexibility to restore backups to other service types.

 1. Navigate to *Backup Management-->Backup Inventory*